Gavriil1/CI_PP4_TD/README.md

 </details>

-9. As a user,  I would like to read manual, to understand how to use the application.
+9. As a user, I would like to read the manual to understand how to use the application.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |